aaronr/bboxfinder.com/README.md

     + zeroclipboard

 4. Non-require libraries such as:
-    `jQuery.v1.9.1 and jQueryUI.v.1.10.3` will be built to js/dist/<env>/libs.js in minified form
+    `jQuery.v1.9.1 and jQueryUI.v.1.10.3` will be built to js/dist/ENV/libs.js in minified form

-5. NodeJS required libraries ( including our app modules) will be built to js/dist/<env>/site.js in both minified and src form depending on <env>
+5. NodeJS required libraries ( including our app modules) will be built to js/dist/ENV/site.js in both minified and src form depending on ENV

 6. The Makefile shows the workflow logic